DNH&DD UT Typing Test — English

 Net WPM

-Net WPM subtracts errors.
-SSC treats every wrong character and every missing character as one full mistake.
-The total-errors count is then divided by minutes to give an errors-per-minute penalty, and that penalty is subtracted from Gross WPM.
+Net WPM subtracts an error penalty.
+Each wrong character and each character that should have been typed but was skipped counts as one full error.
+The error total is divided by elapsed minutes and subtracted from Gross WPM.

 Worked example